manala/manalize/README.md

 $ manalize check:requirements
 ```

-It will give you a list of requirements and recommendations to apply, sort as you can install/update packages depending on your needed, the current state of your host.
+A list of requirements and recommendations will be shown, sort as you can install/update packages depending on your need and the current state of your host.

 ### Setting up your environment

-Given you have a web project that you clone for the first time and you need to run locally, just use the `setup` command:
+Given you have a web project that you clone for the first time and you need to run locally, simply execute the `setup` command:

 ```sh
 $ manalize setup ~/my-awesome-project
 ```

 This command interactively configures the virtual machine for your project.
-Once this step done, your environment is fully configured.
-Some files have been added to your project:
+Some files will be added to your project:

 - A `Vagrantfile`
 - A `Makefile` including some useful tasks that you'll need to use throughout your project
 - An `ansible/` directory containing all the configuration related to the VM provisioning
 - Eventually some files specific to the chosen environment

-At this point, the VM can be provisioned using the following command:
+Once this step done, your environment is ready so you can provision your VM using the following command:

 ```sh
 $ make setup